eltongmt/retinaFace_dilab/README.md

 4. Install retina-face, pip install retina-face

 Some scripts have fixed paths, most should work for all lab computers but make sure to check

+NOTE data.py in YOLO-Object-Detection-project has been update, this repo will not work with the old version need to push to git